NethermindEth/el-node-spec/docs/docs/metrics/metrics-prom.md

 # Prometheus Metrics Specification

 The table below defines metrics which may be captured by Nodes which expose metrics to Prometheus.
 Nodes may expose additional metrics however these should not use the `eigen_` prefix.
-The label `avs_name` allows identification of Nodes and we strongly recommend to use that label in any additional or custom metric the Node provides.

 | Name | Metric Type | Definition | Labels |
 |---|---|---|---|